 • Spanish speaking is a plus.

-• Ability to relate positively to a diverse population, including children, teens, and speakers of
+• Ability to relate positively to a diverse population, including children, teens, seniors and

 • Ability to bend, stretch, sit and stand for long periods of time.